SciDAS/gpn-workshop/README.md

  - Pulling genomic RNA data from the NCBI's SRA database.
  - Deploying GEMmaker on the K8s cluster to create a Gene Expression Matrix.
  - Using the output from the GEMmaker run with Knowledge Independent Network Construction(KINC), a genomic workflow, to the K8s cloud.
- - Downloading the resulting Gene Coexpression Network(GCN) from the NFS server, then visualizing the network.
+ - Downloading the resulting Gene Coexpression Network(GCN) from the Kubernetes cluster, then visualizing the network.

 ## 0. Prerequisites